IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 - In very rare cases, due to a race condition, a different snapshot than intended may be mistakenly deleted during a snapshot deletion.
 This occurs as no snapshot unique ID (UID) is present on the storage side.
 - Both source and target PVCs (in a source PVC to snapshot to target PVC scenario) must have the same space efficiency set within their storage classes.
 If the space efficiency is set differently, the target PVC creation fails.
 - A PVC target must have the same volume size as the source volume.
 - A snapshot that uses the Snapshot function cannot be created with space efficiency set.
-If the VolumeSnapshotClass has the `SpaceEfficiency` parameter set along with the snapshot flag (`virt_snap_func`) enabled, the snapshot creation fails.
+If the VolumeSnapshotClass has the `SpaceEfficiency` parameter set along with the snapshot flag (`virt_snap_func`) enabled in the StorageClass, the snapshot creation fails.
 This restriction doesn't apply to Partitions.
 - In very rare cases, there can be leftover or undeleted volumes.
 As a result of the Kubernetes/Openshift and CSI being stateless, in cases where the driver is not able to save a specific state, the CSI driver might administer the wrong process.

     For example, this can happen in a case where a volume is created from a snapshot but during the volume creation process a driver issue occurs.
 In such a case, the driver is not able to find the newly created volume and creates a new one.
 This results in both the initial volume that was created, but not found or linked by the snapshot, and the newly created volume.